jatinmonga-ai/Fitness-lifestyle-data-analysis/README.md

 | WaterIntake     | Daily water intake in liters                      |
 | MoodScore       | Daily mood rating on a scale from 1 to 10        |

-> Note: The dataset is synthetically generated using Python's `random` module to simulate real-world fitness and lifestyle data.
+> Note: The dataset is synthetically generated using Python to simulate real-world fitness and lifestyle data.

 ## Visualizations
 The following visual analyses are included in this project: